cisco-open/synthetic-heart/agent/README.md

 For python plugins:

 - Test name should be kebab-case or snake_case (in this example: `my-test`)
-- Run `make new-python-test name=my-test`.
+- Run `make new-python-syntest name=my-test`.
 This will create a new directory `./plugins/syntests-python/my-test` with a sample plugin.

 NOTE: Please add a README.md in the new plugin directory with description of the plugin, and how to configure